aaronspring/climdata/README.md

 # climdata
-a repository for storing tutorial files and climate model masks
+a repository for storing masks and metadata for climate models.

 ---